verrazzano/docs/content/en/docs/setup/customizing/istio.md

 draft: false
 ---

-Verrazzano uses Istio to provide application ingress as well as to facilitate mTLS cluster communication.
+Verrazzano uses Istio to provide application ingress as well as to facilitate mutual TLS authentication (mTLS) cluster communication.
-You can customize Verrazzano Istio component using settings in the Verrazzano custom resource.
+You can customize the Verrazzano Istio component using settings in the Verrazzano custom resource.

 The following table describes the fields in the Verrazzano custom resource pertaining to the [Istio component]({{< relref "/docs/reference/API/Verrazzano/Verrazzano.md#istio-component" >}}).